 WARNING: One-time password systems only protect authentication information.
 They do not prevent network eavesdroppers from gaining access to private information.
 Furthermore, if you are accessing a secure system A, it is recommended that you do this from another trusted system B, to ensure nobody is gaining access to system A by logging your keystrokes or by capturing and/or forging input and output on your terminal devices.

-In order to generate a list of S/Key passwords, do:$ skeyinfo -v otp-md5 95 oshi45820 $ otp-md5 95 oshi45820 Enter secret passphrase: NOOK CHUB HOYT SAC DOLE FUME
+$ skeyinfo -v otp-md5 95 oshi45820 $ otp-md5 95 oshi45820 Enter secret passphrase: NOOK CHUB HOYT SAC DOLE FUMEIn order to generate a list of S/Key passwords, do:

-Similarly, for ssh(1):$ ftp localhost Connected to localhost.
+$ ftp localhost Connected to localhost.
 220 oshibana.shin.ms FTP server (Version 6.5/OpenBSD) ready.
 Name (localhost:ericj): ericj:skey 331- otp-md5 93 oshi45820 331 S/Key Password: JOEY SOOT PHI KYLE CURT REEK [...]
 230 User ericj logged in.
 Remote system type is UNIX.
-Using binary mode to transfer files. ftp> quit 221 Goodbye.
+Using binary mode to transfer files. ftp> quit 221 Goodbye.Similarly, for ssh(1):

 $ ssh -l ericj:skey localhost otp-md5 91 oshi45821 S/Key Password: SHIM SET LEST HANS SMUG BOOT Last login: Thu Apr 7 12:21:48 on ttyp1 from 220.127.116.11 $

 YP is a directory service compatible with Sun Microsystems NIS (Network Information System).
 See yp(8) for an overview of the available manual pages.
 Be careful, some operating systems contain directory services bearing similar names but all the same being incompatible, for example NIS+.

 Thus, before setting up any YP server, you should consider whether these inherent security flaws are acceptable in your context.
 In particular, YP is inadequate if potential attackers have physical access to your network.
 Anybody gaining root access to any computer connected to your network segments carrying YP traffic can bind your YP domain and retrieve its data.
-In some cases, passing YP traffic through SSL or IPSec tunnels might be an option.
+In some cases, passing YP traffic through SSL or IPsec tunnels might be an option.